JeromeSchmied/tuna-man/README.md

 ## alternatives

-*well*: it's proprietary, quite resource heavy, needs a browser, an account, not all features are free, **but**: it's far more feature-rich, easy-to-use, no need for installation, actually usable at this very moment
+*well*: it's proprietary, quite resource heavy, needs a browser, internet connection, an account, not all features are free, **but**: it's far more feature-rich, easy-to-use, no need for installation, actually usable at this very moment

 [__*commoninja brackets*__](https://www.commoninja.com/brackets/editor/participants)